jupdike/nitpic/README.md

 service or even retrieve your data if you stop paying.

-So if you are going to have to export and import your data into new services every several years, why not import it into a future-proof, open format: files and folders!
+So if you are going to have to export and import your data into new services every several years, and you need to keep a copy of all of your data as you go anyway, why not import it into a future-proof, open format: files and folders!

 If you know you want to own your data -- with a copy on your desktop/laptop, a physical backup (you *do* have a backup, right?), perhaps also backed up to the